linfengfrank/Basic_Coding_Workshop/README.md

 - Analyse and learn from programming error messages

 ## Feedback
-If you have any questions about the tutorials, feel free to contact Dr Feng LIN at feng_lin@nus.edu.sg
+If you have any questions about the workshop, feel free to contact Dr Feng LIN at feng_lin@nus.edu.sg

 ---